PeepalFarm/peepalfarm.github.io/markdown/directions.md

 ### Train
 From the train station in Pathankot, take a taxi towards Dharamsala.
 You will pass Shahpur and then Rait, then after you cross the next bridge (at Chambi) take the immediate left to go uphill.

 Continue uphill past the Home Guard center.
 When you see the Dhanotu bus stop on the left (next to the temple) turn right.
 Follow the road and look for a door with Lord Krishna and a cow painted on it.
 That is us!
-If you have any problems you can [Contact us](/?p=contact "Contact" ) or just ask anyone for the "animal place".
+If you have any problems you can [Contact us](/?p=contact "Contact" ) or just ask anyone for the "animal farm".